The regulation to protect the sea turtles

-You may have seen or read many things on social media about the Swim with Turtles activity, some companies offer this tour, some others don’t, some people say it is allowed or not allowed… To help you to understand the issue, here the details of the new Akumal Bay regulation, and the good news is that it is possible to swim with the turtles!
+You may have read many different things on internet or social media about the Swim with Turtles activity… To make it clear, here the details of the Akumal Bay regulation, and the good news is that it is possible to swim with the turtles, following the regulation (from 2017).

 Akumal Bay has high biological wealth which provides alimentation and rest zone for three species of sea turtles: Green turtles (Chelonia mydas), Loggerhead turtle (Caretta caretta) and Hawksbill turtle (Eretmochelys imbricata).